gwastro/1-ogc/README.md

 ##### File format #####
 Both datasets are structured arrays which have the following named columns.
-Some of this gives information specific to either the
+Some of these columns give information specific to either the
 LIGO Hanford or Livingston detectors.
 Where this is the case, the name of the column is prefixed with either a `H1` or `L1`.

 | Key           | Description                                                                                                                         |